How to QA Smart Contracts on Blockchain

 Audits

-Once the preliminary testing phases have been finished, it's advisable to engage expert security auditors to meticulously examine your code.
-This step helps identify any potential security flaws that automated testing tools might have overlooked.
+Once the preliminary testing phases have been finished, you should engage expert security auditors to meticulously examine your code.
+Their expertise and thorough examination will help identify any potential security flaws that automated testing tools might have overlooked, providing you with a final product you can trust.

-Here are some prominent audit firms specializing in smart contract security that have gained recognition in the blockchain community: Trail of Bits, Spearbit, PeckShield, Secure3, OpenZeppelin……
+Some prominent audit firms specializing in smart contract security have gained recognition in the blockchain community: Trail of Bits, Spearbit, PeckShield, Secure3, and OpenZeppelin.

-Is a decentralized network of security experts that offer web3 security consulting services.
+• Spearbit: Is a decentralized network of security experts that offers web3 security consulting services.
 Spearbit offers one-off security reviews by a hand-selected team of experts and recurring security reviews in the form of retainer agreements.

 TestNet Deployment

-Launch your contract on a public Ethereum test network, such as Sepolia, Goerli and Holesky, to test under conditions that closely resemble the actual environment, including aspects like network delays and interactions with various transactions and contracts.
+Launch your contract on a public Ethereum test network, such as Sepolia, Goerli and Holesky, to test under conditions that closely resemble the natural environment, including network delays and interactions with various transactions and contracts.
 This is a critical phase to verify the contract's performance in an ecosystem that simulates the main network's operation.

 PreRelease Deployment